Torijoels/hangman/README.md

 These fucntions would check if the selected letter is in the word and the ask for input functions would iteratively check if the input is a valid guess.

-Milestone n
+Milestone 4
-Continue this process for every milestone, making sure to display clear understanding of each task and the concepts behind them as well as understanding of the technologies used.

-Also don't forget to include code snippets and screenshots of the system you are building, it gives proof as well as it being an easy way to evidence your experience!
+This stage captures the project in a Class called 'Hangman'.
+The class was initiatlised with the word_list and num_lives arguments.
+The word_list depicts the entire words that can be guessed whilst the num_lives represents the number of times the player can repeat the game before reaching the end of the game.

+Two methods 'check_guess' and 'ask_for_input' will allow the player confirm their guesses and validate that the letter guessed are in the secret 'word'.

 Conclusions
 Maybe write a conclusion to the project, what you understood about it and also how you would improve it or take it further.

 Read through your documentation, do you understand everything you've written?
 Is everything clear and cohesive??